-Thomas Mirus is a New York-based pianist and accompanist.
-Though he identifies himself primarily as a jazz artist, his performing career has embraced numerous styles, including R&B, rock, funk, hip-hop, and choral accompanying.
+Thomas Mirus is a New York-based pianist and keyboardist.
+Though he identifies himself primarily as a jazz pianist, his performing career has embraced numerous styles, including R&B, rock, funk, hip-hop, and choral accompanying.
 His playing has been described with equal accuracy as thoughtful, explosive, melodic, tasty, lyrical, and above all, spontaneous.

 At the same time, he honed his craft performing with his elders and betters in the local scene.
 From 2009 to 2012 he attended George Mason University, where he studied with jazz pianist Wade Beach, and was honored as an outstanding graduate of the Jazz Studies program.

-In 2013, he relocated to New York City, where he continues to perform publicly at venues including B.B.
-King Blues Club & Grill, as well as for private events.
+In 2013, he relocated to New York City, where he continues to perform both in public and for private events.